UWPCE-PythonCert/PythonCertDevel/_sources/exercises/comprehensions_lab.rst.txt

 Working with this dict:
 -----------------------

 1. Print the dict by passing it to a string format method, so that you get something like:

    "Chris is from Seattle, and he likes chocolate cake, mango fruit, greek salad, and lasagna pasta"

-2. Using a list comprehension, build a dictionary of numbers from zero to fifteen and the hexadecimal equivalent (string is fine).
-(the ``hex()`` function gives you the hexidecimal representation of a number as a string)
+2. Using a list comprehension, build a dictionary of numbers from zero to fifteen and the hexadecimal equivalent (string is fine). (the ``hex()`` function gives you the hexidecimal representation of a number as a string)

 3. Do the previous entirely with a dict comprehension -- should be a one-liner

 4. Using the dictionary from item (1): Make a dictionary using the same keys but with the number of 'a's in each value.
 You can do this either by editing the dict in place, or making a new one.
-If you edit in place, make a copy first!
+If you edit in place make a copy first!

 5. Create sets s2, s3 and s4 that contain numbers from zero through twenty, divisible 2, 3 and 4.

     a.
 Do this with one set comprehension for each set.